Kasun1Don/portfolio/README.md

 * Secondary-Background: #1c1e26 (dark grey)
 * Accent: #F5F5F5 (off-white)

-The primary color orange constrasts great against the black background and enhances the visibility of the website.
+The primary color orange contrasts great against the black background and enhances the visibility of the website.
 In color theory, orange evokes enthusiasm, which is desirable when the target audience is viewing the portfolio.
 I personally love that orange is associated with innovative thinking.

 ## Sitemap of all pages